truegate/learn-flasky-and-git/README.md

 Perseverance

 ### Feature
-This line is added by merge master with feature1
+This line is added by merge master

 ### --no-ff